dandv/smartlook.github.io/_docs/sdk/ios.md

 #### Custom events

 Custom events are identified by a name, and can also have additional optional properties.
-The additional properties can be used in **funnels** and any other **filtering**.
+The additional properties can be used in **funnels** and by any other **filtering**.

 ```swift
 Smartlook.trackCustomEvent(name: String, props: [String : String]?)